-In August 2017, USDA published a notice in the Federal Register that they are accepting Value-Added Producer Grant proposals from farmers for the 2017 grant cycle.
-At least \$18 million in funding is available nationwide.
+In December 2020, USDA published a notice in the Federal Register that they are accepting Value-Added Producer Grant proposals and subsequently issued an updated notice on March 5th.
+The amended notice makes a total of \$76 million in funding available and extended the original deadline.